msa-em/nanocartography/04_applications.md

-In order to understand the limitations of the tilt map produced for any number of operations, it is necessary to calculate and map out the limit of the stage motions.
+In order to understand the limitations of the tilt map produced for any number of operations, it is necessary to calculate and map out the limit of the stage motions {cite:p}`olszta2022stage`.
 This can be achieved by assuming symmetry of the stage motion and tilting to a set number of α tilts and then determining the corresponding limit of the β tilt.
 When mapped on the JEOL ARM200CF the standard double tilt holder has the shape of a "squircle" or